iamseth/oracledb_exporter/README.md

        	Address to listen on for web interface and telemetry. (default ":9161") -web.telemetry-path string
-       	Path under which to expose metrics. (default "/metrics")
+       	Path under which to expose metrics. (default "/metrics") -database.maxIdleConns string
+        Number of maximum idle connections in the connection pool. (default "0") -database.maxOpenConns string
+        Number of maximum open connections in the connection pool. (default "10")
 ```

 # Default metrics